Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: Introduction

 The remainder of the paper is organized as follows.
-Section~II formalizes the EV charging load forecasting problem and outlines the forecasting methods considered.
-Section~III presents the datasets, the preprocessing pipeline, and the performance evaluation framework.
-Section~IV describes the experimental setup and reports the results with comparative analysis and discussion.
-Section~V reviews directly comparable related work.
-Section~VI concludes and outlines directions for future research.\footnote{For reproducibility purposes, the entire experimental protocol (data preprocessing, model training, inference, and evaluation pipelines), together with links to datasets, is available at \url{https://github.com/DataStories-UniPi/electric-vehicle-charging-load-forecasting}.}
+Section~\ref{sec:problem} formalizes the EV charging load forecasting problem and outlines the forecasting methods considered.
+Section~\ref{sec:framework} presents the datasets, the preprocessing pipeline, and the performance evaluation framework.
+Section~\ref{sec:experiments} describes the experimental setup and reports the results with comparative analysis and discussion.
+Section~\ref{sec:related-work} reviews directly comparable related work.
+Section~\ref{sec:conclusion} concludes and outlines directions for future research.

-\section{THE EV CHARGING LOAD FORECASTING PROBLEM AND RELATED METHODS}
+\section{The EV Charging Load Forecasting Problem and Related Methods}

-\subsection{PROBLEM DEFINITION IN TERMS OF TIME SERIES FORECASTING}
+\subsection{Problem Definition in Terms of Time Series Forecasting}

 The primary task of this study is to forecast the total energy consumption (in kWh) of EV charging infrastructure over future time intervals.
 Formally, the problem at hand is formulated as follows:

 \textbf{The EV Charging Load Forecasting Problem:} Given a historical sequence of aggregated charging energy consumption values where \(x_t\) represents the total energy consumed at time step \(t\), the objective is to train a model that can predict future consumption values over a forecasting horizon \(H\).
 Depending on the application, \(H\) could correspond to short- (order of minutes), mid- (order of hours), or long-term (order of days) predictions.
 These horizons enable the evaluation of forecasting models under varying temporal complexities, ranging from near real-time operational to strategic planning decisions.